 “I see that your tantruming part is here again.”
 So, you’re pointing out, this bitchy part of you is out again, that’s your partner’s parts, talking about your partner’s parts, versus, “An angry part of me is triggered by what you’re doing right now, so let’s just talk later.”
 This triggered part needs some space, needs to calm down.
 Let me take care of that.
 That’s speaking for your parts and taking care of your own parts rather than attacking your partner’s parts.
 And then finally, the biggest most common troubleshooting issue is not listening to what I say over and over again.

-So, all of the solution to all of your problems in relationships is contain, not just in this talk, in this seminar, but in the huge mountain of work that I’ve done on relationships, a lot of it on YouTube for free, and then a podcast, and this one I think is the best because it has encapsulated the whole shebang of how it works, summarizing the problem, the overall solution.
+So, all of the solution to all of your problems in relationships is contained, not just in this talk, in this seminar, but in the huge mountain of work that I’ve done on relationships, a lot of it on YouTube for free, and on our podcast, and this one I think is the best because it has encapsulated the whole shebang of how it works, summarizing the problem and the overall solution.
 Now, the actual walking through it and the implementation of it is to go and find a good IFS therapist to speed up that work.
 You can do it on your own.
 I just think it’s very difficult to do, just like theoretically, you could learn BJJ or martial arts on your own, which I think is very difficult to do.

 Those are the most common troubleshooting issues.
 As a quick recap, we went into what exiles are and how they are in relationship.
 We covered how your partner can become your tormentor, your mentor by tormenting you, and the solution of love, starting from the self to part relationship in yourself, in your self-system, which then allows for the self-to-self connection of unconditional love between you and your partner.
 This is the difference between courageous love and fearful love, and then we also looked at how protectors can be in relationships so that you can start to see and locate those trailheads that you can then follow back to the original source, their pot of gold, which is the very treasure of your exiles.
 So, that you can heal them, have them unburdened, have them grow together with you, and provide all of that vitality in those beautiful qualities to you and to your relationship.